 Colorful illustration of Food Hall customers, entrepreneurs and food

 Food businesses have traditionally been a way for many striving immigrants and low-income families to gain a foothold in the economy.
-Unfortunately, skyrocketing real estate and rental rates are making it difficult for entrepreneurs to access commercial kitchen and restaurant spaces in South King County.
+Unfortunately, skyrocketing real estate and rental rates make it difficult for entrepreneurs to access commercial kitchen and restaurant spaces in South King County.

-Spice Bridge provides the space and support to help these entrepreneurs launch and scale to successful local businesses.
-Spice Bridge will also provide a community hub—a space where people can gather to learn about and celebrate the community’s rich food traditions—when it is safe to open for indoor dining.
+Spice Bridge provided the space and support to help these entrepreneurs launch and scale to successful local businesses.
+Spice Bridge also provided a community hub—a space where people gathered to learn about and celebrate the community’s rich food traditions.

-The 2,800-square-foot facility includes a commercial kitchen with four cook stations, four food retail stalls, and a community dining area.
-The space accommodates up to 20 food businesses that either rent retail stalls in the public dining area, or use the kitchen for off-site sales, such as catering and farmers markets.
+The 2,800-square-foot facility included a commercial kitchen with four cook stations, four food retail stalls, and a community dining area.
+The space accommodated up to 20 food businesses that either rented retail stalls in the public dining area, or used the kitchen for off-site sales, such as catering and farmers markets.

-In addition to helping to create economic security for business owners and their families, Spice Bridge helps build food security in our community.
-The space supports FIN’s Tukwila Village Farmers Market, which makes fresh, local produce affordable and accessible for community members.
-Spice Bridge is also utilized for FIN’s community meals program, which has provided more than 8,000 no-cost meals for seniors and families in need.
+In addition to helping to create economic security for business owners and their families, Spice Bridge helped build food security in our community.
+The space supported FIN’s Tukwila Village Farmers Market, which made fresh, local produce affordable and accessible for community members.
+Spice Bridge was also utilized for FIN’s community meals program, which provided more than 8,000 no-cost meals for seniors and families in need.

-Spice Bridge is located in Tukwila Village, a new mixed development with 400 new affordable and market-rate apartments managed by Sustainable Housing for Ageless Generations (SHAG), a nonprofit organization.
+Spice Bridge was located in Tukwila Village, a mixed development with 400 affordable and market-rate apartments managed by Sustainable Housing for Ageless Generations (SHAG), a nonprofit organization.

 Thanks to Spice Bridge Supporters